Wind-WindKids/winding/winding.md

 ## Introduction

-Winding Markdown lets you define web sites, images, slides or scenes using structured, minimal prompts—no long prose required.
+Winding Markdown lets you define web sites, images, slides or 3D scenes using structured, minimal prompts—no long prose required.
 If you’ve ever struggled with an out of control image prompt, this is for you.

-## Key Benefits
-- **Readable**: Plain-text format, easy to write even on a mobile device.
-- **Efficient**: A month of work, like writing and typesetting a full illustrated story, can be [compressed into a few evenings](https://wind.kids).
-**Compatible**: Compatible with any CommonMark processor, works out of the box with ChatGPT.

 ## Quick Start